florian-h05/website/blog/2025-12-21-openhab-5-1-release.md

 openHAB 5.1 brings xx new add-ons, adding support for new devices:

+- [HomeKit Binding](/addons/bindings/homekit/): Allows pairing with HomeKit accessories and **imports** them into openHAB.
+  Do not confuse this with the [HomeKit System Integration](/addons/integrations/homekit/) which **exports** openHAB Items to a HomeKit controller.
 - [Modus.FoxInverter Binding](/addons/bindings/modbus.foxinverter/): Integrates FoxEss solar inverters and derivatives like the Solakon ONE into openHAB.

 But not only were new bindings added, some existing bindings also received massive improvements: